lidofinance/lido-content/lido-landing/faq.md

           [Learn more](https://operatorportal.lido.fi/)
       - question: How to apply to be a Node Operator for Lido?
-        answer: You could explore the requirements to be considered and apply to be a Node Operator to use Lido protocols on our [Node Operator Portal](https://operatorportal.lido.fi/apply-to-be-a-lido-node-operator).
+        answer: You could explore the requirements to be considered and apply to be a Node Operator to use Lido protocols on [Node Operator Portal](https://operatorportal.lido.fi/apply-to-be-a-lido-node-operator).
   - name: Security
     q&a: